nypl-spacetime/histograph-data/README.md

 # Space/Time ETL tool

-Extract/Transform/Load tool for Space/Time data tool. spacetime-etl loads separate data modules which perform ETL tasks.
+Extract/Transform/Load tool for Space/Time data: loads separate data modules which perform ETL tasks, such as downloading and transforming data to the Space/Time data model.

 ## Configuration